 Degree: Bachelor of Science, Education

 Teaching Philosophy: I believe that Science is a subject best learned with hands-on activities and lab experiments.
 I draw from a wide variety of materials and investigations designed for students to experience Science in action and learn the material best.
 Some of these include marble races, identifying mineral samples, building a functioning windmill, a balloon-powered race car, and an egg drop.
 I believe that a relationship with Jesus and understanding the importance of receiving the body & blood of Christ is central to our Catholic Faith.
 In Religion class we do a variety of exercises to help develop our faith.”

-Middle School History Teacher, Eighth Grade Homeroom Teacher
+Middle School Social Studies Teacher, Eighth Grade Homeroom Teacher

 Degree: Bachelor of Arts, English / Secondary and Elementary Education